Skip to content

 The Golden Hour with golden colors

-It’s about 2-3 hours right after sunrise or before sunset.
-Then the sunlight is less bright.
-There is even a term for that – golden hour.
-It’s specifically about one hour after sunrise or before sunset.
-This explains how it’s possible to shoot sunrise or sunset without getting an overexposed sky.
+The optimal time is about 2-3 hours right after sunrise or before sunset when the sunlight is less intense.
+This period is called the Golden Hour, precisely an hour after sunrise or before sunset.
+This timing explains how one can capture the sunrise or sunset without ending up with an overexposed sky.

-• Overexposed capture: to reveal details from the darkest objects.
+• Overexposed Capture: This reveals details from the darkest areas.

-• Reverse ND filter – from the center gradually clears from dark to clear
+• Reverse ND Filter: Begins dark at the center and gradually transitions to clear towards the edges.

 neutral density filter